Mozart4242/kubernetes-real-world/README.md

 # kubernetes-real-world
-This is your kubernetes dream that WILL come true, a Real-World Kubernetes cluster with needed production enterprise services.
+This is your Kubernets dream that WILL come true, a Real-World Kubernetes cluster with needed production enterprise services.

-**in here we learn as we practice**
+💥**in here we learn as we practice**💥

 ## About This Repo
-We are going to go through all the necessary components of kubernetes that is needed to deploy a cluster in your organization.
+📌 We are going to go through all the necessary components of kubernetes that is needed to deploy a cluster in your organization.

-I am going to explain all the details from 0 to 100.
+📌 I am going to explain all the details from 0 to 100.

-This also contains DevOps methods like using Ansible, Terraform, Jenkins and etc.
+📌 This also contains DevOps methods like using Ansible, Terraform, Jenkins and etc.

 ## Overview